The Employment Law Review: USA

 Many, but not all, states follow the 'blue pencil' rule, which allows a court to edit or even rewrite a restrictive covenant that is overly broad in scope to reflect more reasonable terms.
 However, if an employer is perceived to have abused its bargaining power by requiring an employee to sign a patently unreasonable restriction, the court is unlikely to modify the covenant and more inclined to strike it completely.

-Finally, in a minority of states, restrictive covenants are virtually unenforceable in the employment context.
+Finally, in a small minority of states, restrictive covenants are virtually unenforceable in the employment context.
 For instance, California generally prohibits covenants not to compete as a restraint against an employee's ability to engage in a lawful trade, business or practice.

 Under federal and state law, employees are entitled to a minimum hourly wage for each hour they work.
 Employees are also entitled to overtime pay for any time they work in excess of 40 hours in a working week.
 Overtime is generally calculated at one-and-a-half times the employee's regular rate of pay.